Five Important Proposed Changes to the FMCSA HOS Rule You Should Be Aware Of

-From time to time, these rules are amended or modified to enhance safety precautions and efficiency, such as the last HOS rule change which went into effect requiring the use of an Electronic Logging Device (ELD) last April 2018.
+From time to time, these rules are amended or modified to enhance safety precautions and efficiency, such as the last HOS rule change, which went into effect in April 2018 and required the use of an Electronic Logging Device (ELD).
 Both employers and employees are expected to understand and follow any modifications made to existing FMCSA rules and regulations to maintain compliance and safety on the roads for all.

 What Modifications Were Proposed?